Why Ready Matters

 An item is testable if there is an effective way to determine if the functionality works as expected.
 Acceptance criteria ensure that each story can be tested.
 As a rule of thumb, I like to employ three to five acceptance criteria per user story.

 Ready stories are the output of the product backlog grooming work.
 To put it differently, your grooming activities should result in ready stories.
+The best way to ensure that the high-priority product backlog items are ready is to work on the backlog together with the development team: The team members are the readers and consumers of the stories–they turn them into working, tested, and documented software.

 What a Ready Story Looks Like